24CS032Khushi/SpeakSpaceTry-2/README.md

 > SpeakTasks converts voice notes into structured, prioritized, and actionable tasks using intelligent backend workflows — turning **voice into execution**, not just transcription.

 ---
 ## 🧩 Problem Statement

-Voice notes are fast to record but difficult to act upon.
+Voice notes are quick to record but difficult to act upon.

-Users often record reminders, instructions, and ideas as voice notes, but must later **re-listen, interpret, and manually convert** them into tasks.
-This leads to:
-- Missed deadlines
-- Unclear priorities
-- Low productivity
+Users often need to manually re-listen, interpret, and rewrite spoken instructions into task lists, which leads to missed deadlines and poor organization.

-Most voice applications stop at **transcription or summarization**.
+Most voice applications stop at **transcription or summarization** and do not convert voice into **actionable workflows**.
-They fail to understand **intent**, **urgency**, and **execution logic**.

 ---